wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/1-introduction.md

 Power Automate offers AI builder actions that enable usage of all model types in flows.
 Adding AI builder actions in your flow allows you to:

--   Perform model inference using outputs of upstream actions (email attachments received, SharePoint files dropped, records created in a Common Data Service entity, ...)
+-   Perform model inference using outputs of upstream actions (email attachments received, SharePoint files dropped, records created in a Common Data Service entity, etc.)

--   Process model inference results in downstream actions (send by email, store in Common Data Service records, message in Teams, ...)
+-   Process model inference results in downstream actions (send by email, store in Common Data Service records, message in Teams, etc.)

 The following illustration shows a simple flow with three main stages: